-Prior to their departure, students who leave for medical reasons should consult with UHS/UCC for an evaluation and to help them identify a set of recommendations for treatment and support while they are away.
+Prior to their departure, students who leave for medical reasons should consult with UHS/UCC for an evaluation to help them identify a set of recommendations for treatment and support while they are away.
 While on leave of absence, students are encouraged to provide a health update and an interim report to UHS/UCC.

-Once a student has been reactivated for the following semester, s/he should contact Residential Life to request a housing application and related information about the application and assignments process.
-Residential Life must have a copy of the official change of status in order to provide housing information.
+Once a student has been reactivated for the following semester, s/he should contact residential life to request a housing application and related information about the application and assignments process.
+Residential life must have a copy of the official change of status in order to provide housing information.

 Students cannot be reactivated if any monies are owed to the University.

 Returning from Medical Leave

 Students who leave for medical reasons are expected to consult with UHS/UCC to discuss their request to return.
 Every case must be evaluated individually.
 Students should contact UHS/UCC well before the deadline to discuss their plans to return.
 The dean of the College, following the recommendation made by UHS/UCC, will make a final decision regarding reactivation.

 Any student who has been away from the College for more than 10 months must submit a new Health History Form.
 All students are required to comply with the New York State immunization laws.

 Financial aid recipients are responsible for filing their aid forms in a timely manner and should consult with their financial aid counselor prior to beginning the reactivation process.

 Students who take a leave of absence will likely be reclassified to a new class year when they return.
 Credit for courses taken while on leave of absence must receive approval by the College and, if used to fulfill major or minor requirements, by the appropriate academic department as well.
 Grades of “C” or better must be earned.

 Course approval forms obtained by the student prior to return and submitted to CCAS will be filed in the student’s academic file.
 Students should read the College’s enrollment policy for more information.